keim-hs-esslingen/efs-getting-started/Use-the-middleware-core-library-to-create-a-consumer-adapter-service.md

+# Use the middleware core library to create a consumer adapter service

 This guide assumes the following:

 - You have basic understanding of the EFS-middleware concept.
 If you think this guide is hard to understand it might be helpful to read the [introduction](Introduction-to-the-Middleware-concept.md) to the EFS-middleware first.